 We went to church a handful of times.
 I recall the the usual holiday traditions involving scattered visits to that indoor space where organs blare holy tunes and voices echo in chambered ceilings.
-I remember talks of Jesus, palms and candles, crackers and grape juice, a book of hymns, and always that man standing in […]Read More Tuesday: I Was Raised an Atheist (but grew up Christian).
+I remember talks of Jesus, palms and candles, crackers and grape juice, a book of hymns, and always that man standing in front speaking about god knows what.

 But I had no relation with God.
 Or Jesus.
 I never read the Bible.
 My mother never shoved verses down my throat.Sometimes there was chocolate involved usually around the same time as my birthday in April.
 Church didn’t make sense to me, but then again at the age of 5 there’s a whole world out there that doesn’t make sense yet.
 It’s all new, and you’re sort of just going along with it.

 I was okay with it.
 I was a polite kid, I knew my manners.
 I knew how to behave well and behaving well pleased my Mom, and there was nothing better in the world than pleasing Mom.
 I guess she was my God.
 But why did she take us to church 2 or 3 times a year if we weren’t Christian?
 It was like we were vicarious spectators of christians.
 Traditions die hard.
 All of us want a sense of our past, something to anchor us during hard, tumultuous times.
 Maybe it reminded her of her childhood.
 Maybe she felt connected to her deceased parents.
 Maybe she secretly believed in God.
 Maybe she just liked the peaceful atmosphere.
 I’d like to think it was because she was deficient in spirit and christian churches were the only spiritual supplements she knew of.